menu

 Setting & Lifestyle

-Shady Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Shady Valley doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Shady Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shady Valley residents report their race to be White, followed by Native American.
-Important ancestries of people in Shady Valley include English, German, Irish, Welsh, and Scots-Irish.
+Important ancestries of people in Shady Valley include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Shady Valley is English.
 Other important languages spoken here include Italian and African languages.